intermine/im-docs/docs/get-started/tutorial/index.rst

 The Data Model
 ----------------------

-Now we're ready to set up a database schema and load some data into our MalariaMine, first some information on how data models are defined in InterMine.
+Now we're ready to set up a database schema and load some data into our BioTestMine, first some information on how data models are defined in InterMine.

 Defining the model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~